cloudflare/cloudflare-docs/content/cloudflare-one/policies/browser-isolation/known-limitations.md

 ## Multifactor authentication

 [Clientless Web Isolation](/cloudflare-one/policies/browser-isolation/setup/clientless-browser-isolation/) does not support Yubikey or WebAuthN.
 These authentication technologies require the isolated website to use the same domain name as the non-isolated website.
-Therefore, they will not work with prefixed Clientless Web Isolation URLs but will work normally for [in-line deployments](/cloudflare-one/policies/browser-isolation/setup/) such as WARP.
+Therefore, they will not work with prefixed Clientless Web Isolation URLs but will work normally for [in-line deployments](/cloudflare-one/policies/browser-isolation/setup/) such as [isolated Access applications](/cloudflare-one/policies/access/isolate-application/).

 ## Isolating SAML applications